 - Keep a timer on hand and start the 1 minute countdown as soon as the mixture comes to a FULL boil.
-This will help insure you get the mixture off the stove within that “perfect consistency” window.
+This will help ensure you get the mixture off the stove within that “perfect consistency” window.
 If it doesn’t cook long enough, the cookies won’t set.
-If they cook too long, they will be a crumbly mess.
+But if they cook too long, they will be a crumbly mess.

 - If you’re worried about over or undercooking the liquid mixture, you can always use a candy thermometer (the mixture is done when it reaches 235-240 degrees Fahrenheit), or do the classic “ice water test”.
 Once you’ve cooked the mixture for a minute, you can drop a small spoonful into the ice water and if it forms a small squishy ball as it cools, you know it’s done.

 - Creamy peanut butter makes for the best consistency (in my humble opinion), but if you decide to use crunchy pb, add an extra ¼-½ c, or the cookies can turn out dry.
 I’ve also never used natural peanut butter, but if you do, make sure it’s well-stirred and not oily.

 These chewy and delicious no bake cookies were a hit with the whole family.
 We especially love that they’re simple and quick to make, especially because those are 2 of our favorite qualities of recipes. 😉 We’d love to know what you think about these cookies.
 We think you’ll love them!